vvlooking/dissertation/README.md

 <br/>
 **Analysis:** Stepwise logistic regression
 <br/>
-**Script:** step5.01.Rmd
+**Script:** step5.02.Rmd
 <br/>
 <br/>
-**Description:** To assess whether user engagement confounded the relationship between content characteristics and video ephemerality, a stepwise logistic regression was conducted using seven content-related predictors alongside four user engagement metrics (i.e., view count, like count, comment count, and share count).
-The model selection process used Akaike Information Criterion (AIC) to iteratively retain only the predictors that improved model fit, allowing for an assessment of whether the previously observed content-based associations with ephemerality remained significant when user engagement was taken into account.
+**Description:** To evaluate whether user engagement confounded the relationship between content characteristics and ephemerality, we conducted a stepwise logistic regression that included both sets of predictors.
+We entered content characteristics that we found to be significantly associated with ephemerality in previous analyses into the stepwise logistic regression model alongside four user engagement metrics: views, likes, comments, and shares.
+Using Akaike Information Criterion (AIC), the stepwise procedure iteratively selected the combination of predictors that best explained the outcome while minimizing model complexity.
+This approach allowed us to assess whether the associations between content characteristics and ephemerality persisted after adjusting for user engagement levels.

 ## Step 6: Association between Interactions of Content Characteristics and Probability of Ephemerality _(to determine if content characteristics operate independently or synergistically)_
 _**RQ 1.1** What content characteristics (i.e., a video's user engagement metrics and audio, visual, and linguistic elements) are associated with the ephemerality of nonsuicidal self-injury information on TikTok?_